 Take the ones on Craigslist about iPhones.
 There’s a woman who gained a husband in a quickie wedding at city hall but left her iPhone behind.
 Or a drunk college kid who dropped his phone on the passenger seat of a good samaritan who took him home.

 Is there a bigger story about lost and stolen iPhones?
 To find out, I scraped all 50 states of Craigslist lost and found ads using Python and BeautifulSoup.
 If you want to check out or improve that code, it’s on GitHub.
-The full story (with charts and things!) is over at Cult of Mac.
+Here’s the full story, with charts and things!

 The project required more fist clenching and eye straining than anticipated – even though writing a basic scraper for Craigslist is considered an easy-peasy programming project.